Muzzleloader regulation breakdown throughout the Western states - laws you need to know

 In New Mexico, muzzleloader requirements can be divided into two separate subcategories: regular muzzleloader hunts and restricted muzzleloader-only hunts.

 When participating in standard muzzleloader season in New Mexico, hunters are allowed to use black powder, Pyrodex, or any black powder substitutes.
 Smokeless powder is prohibited.
-Scopes, sabots, and inline ignition systems are legal.
+Scopes, sabots, and inline ignition systems are illegal.

 Only a muzzleloader using open sights, black powder, or equivalent propellant and firing a full-bore-diameter bullet or patched round ball is legal.
 The use of inline ignition, scopes, and smokeless powder is prohibited.
 Bows and crossbows are legal during restricted muzzleloader deer hunts.